What age should you start taking collagen?

 What does collagen do, exactly?

 As mentioned above, collagen helps to keep skin cells plump and firm, giving you a youthful and fresh appearance.
-But collagen does so much more than that.

 It is also believed that collagen can help to boost muscle mass.
 This not only helps you get stronger and healthier, it is also good for losing weight as muscle has a higher caloric requirement than fat.